Why the Vagus Nerve and Your Mattress Should Be Best Friends

 The Real Deal

-Let’s put it simply: if your vagus nerve is relaxed, your whole body benefits.
-And that starts with how you end your day.
+Let's put it simply: when your vagus nerve is calm, your whole body benefits.

-So tonight, give your vagus nerve the comfort it deserves.
+So tonight, give your vagus nerve the support it deserves.